 Jurisdiction Moratorium or payment holiday?
-Length of the moratorium or payment Comments holiday Austria Yes Three months In Austria, the Parliament and Federal Government decided as of 3rd April to suspend payments of interest and capital for loans due between 1st April and 30th June for three months respectively.
+0 Comments Austria Yes Three months In Austria, the Parliament and Federal Government decided as of 3rd April to suspend payments of interest and capital for loans due between 1st April and 30th June for three months respectively.
 Consequently the term of loan will be extended by three months.
 Therefore, insolvency procedures will not be triggered.
 This measure applies for loans to consumers and micro enterprises.
-Belgium Yes - government decision Extended until 31 st December 2020 The Federal Government together with the National Bank and the financial industry, Febelfin, have implemented as of 21 st March a new package of measures to tackle the effects of the crisis.
-This package includes the postponement of mortgage payments until September 2020 for households, companies and self-employed who are suffering financial difficulties as a result of the virus outbreak.
-Therefore, mortgage payments can be suspended from now until 31 st October under request at the bank branch without incurring on any cost or fees for the borrower.
-Furthermore, customers who received a moratorium until 30 September and 31 October can request for an extension, the application needs to be submitted before 20 September.
-Customers with still an income loss, related to the Corona crisis are eligible.
-All extensions will be until 31 December.
+Belgium Yes - government decision New moratorium until 30.06.2021 The Federal Government together with the National Bank and the financial industry, Febelfin, had implemented as of 21 st March 2020 a package of measures to tackle the effects of the crisis.
+This package included the postponement of mortgage payments until September 2020 for households, companies and self-employed who are suffering financial difficulties as a result of the virus outbreak.
+Therefore, mortgage payments could be suspended until 31 st October 2020 under request at the bank branch without incurring on any cost or fees for the borrower.
+Furthermore, customers who received a moratorium until 30 September and 31 October could request for an extension (the application needed to be submitted before 20 September 2020 and the extension was only eligible for customers with still an income loss related to the corona crisis at the moment of the application).
+All extensions ended on 31 December.